boozallen/jenkins-templating-engine/.github/pull_request_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->

 - [ ] I have added the appropriate label for this PR
-- [ ] My change requires a change to the documentation.
-- [ ] I have updated the documentation accordingly.
+- [ ] If necessary, I have updated the documentation accordingly.
 - [ ] All new and existing tests passed.